physicshinzui/md_preparation/README.md

 iv.
 4_npt_eq.sh: to perform a NPT run from the equilibrated structure.
      You will see convergence of pressure and box size.

+Notes
+    - The scrips works on TSUBAME3.0.
+    - not on a local workstation.